argonne-lcf/mg4gpu-sycl/README.md

 export MG5AMC_HOME=/path/to/mg5amcnlo
 ```
 Make sure to replace `/path/to/mg5amcnlo` with the actual path to your `mg5amcnlo` directory.
 Note: Executing the above line will add the `MG5AMC_HOME` environment variable to your current environment.

+### Installing oneAPI DPC++ compiler

+1. Go to the following URL: https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md
+2. Follow the instructions provided in the "Getting Started with oneAPI DPC++" guide to install the oneAPI DPC++ compiler.

 ### Installing mg4gpu-sycl
 Once you have installed the dependencies, you can install the plugin by the following step: